 - How to Keep Mom (And Yourself) Out of a Nursing Home – By David Fisher, MD

 - Being Mortal: Medicine and What Matters in the End – By Atul Gawande

 - Brain Food: The Surprising Science of Eating for Cognitive Power – By Dr. Lisa Mosconi

 - Why We Sleep: Unlocking the Power of Sleep and Dreams – By Dr. Matthew Walker

 - Dear Clueless: A Daughter’s Journey Through Alzheimer’s Caregiving – By Sandra Savell

 It Takes a Village!
 Get the Help You Need!

 If you are caring for an elderly loved one, start with these resources for seniors in Raleigh.
 For further information, visit the Circle of Support page or feel free to contact us!
-We can help you and senior loved ones with professional in home care Raleigh and the surrounding communities depend on.
+We can help you and your senior loved ones with professional in-home care Raleigh and the surrounding communities depend on.